libmir/blog/_posts/2016-09-23-glas-gemm-benchmark.md

 categories: glas benchmark openblas
 ---

-The post represents performance benchmark for general matrix-matrix multiplication between [Mir.GLAS](https://github.com/libmir/mir), [OpenBLAS](https://github.com/xianyi/OpenBLAS), and two closed source BLAS implementations from Intel and Apple.
+This post presents performance benchmarks for general matrix-matrix multiplication between [Mir.GLAS](https://github.com/libmir/mir), [OpenBLAS](https://github.com/xianyi/OpenBLAS), and two closed source BLAS implementations from Intel and Apple.

-OpenBLAS is the default BLAS implementation for most of numerical and scientific projects, for example [Julia Programing Language](http://julialang.org/).
+OpenBLAS is the default BLAS implementation for most numerical and scientific projects, for example the [Julia Programing Language](http://julialang.org/).
 OpenBLAS [Haswell](https://en.wikipedia.org/wiki/Haswell_(microarchitecture)) computation kernels [were written in assembler](https://github.com/xianyi/OpenBLAS/blob/develop/kernel/x86_64/sgemm_kernel_16x4_haswell.S).

-Mir GLAS is [LLVM](http://llvm.org)-accelerated Generic Linear Algebra Subroutines.
-It has single generic kernel for all targets, all floating point and complex types.
+Mir GLAS (Generic Linear Algebra Subprograms) has a single generic kernel for all CPU targets, all floating point types, and all complex types.
 It is written completely in D for [LDC](https://github.com/ldc-developers/ldc) (LLVM D Compiler), without any assembler blocks.
-In addition, Mir GLAS Level 3 kernels are not unrolled and produce tiny binary code.
+In addition, Mir GLAS Level 3 kernels are not unrolled and produce tiny binary code, so they put less pressure on the instruction cache in large applications.

 Mir GLAS is truly generic comparing with C++ [Eigen](http://eigen.tuxfamily.org/).
-To add new architecture or target an engineer just needs to extend small GLAS configuration file.
+To add a new architecture or target an engineer just needs to extend one small GLAS configuration file.
-As of October 2016 configuration is available for X87, SSE2, AVX, and AVX2 instruction sets.
+As of October 2016 configurations are available for X87, SSE2, AVX, and AVX2 instruction sets.

 ### Machine and software